dcohen-dalton/csx/source/assignments/4-matrix/matrix.rst

 .. admonition:: Extension Ideas

   #.
-Use your ``Matrix`` class in order to differentiate polynomials using the Vertical Difference Method.
-While this is technically an extension, as long as you are able to get your ``Matrix`` class to work, you should hopefully be able to complete this.
-  #.
 Use your ``Matrix`` class to balance a chemical equation.
 See this research paper on `Balancing of Chemical Equations using Matrix Algebra <https://iiste.org/Journals/index.php/JNSR/article/viewFile/20721/21315>`_.
   #.
 Use your ``Matrix`` class to interpolate polynomials.
 Interpolate the equation of accumulation functions.
 Note: is there a pattern that you notice when you differentiate an accumulation function or when you accumulate a function's derivative?